Absolventa/absolventa.github.io/_posts/2014-03-25-jsdoc-and-the-revealing-module-pattern.md

 with self-executing code to define our Javascript and JSDoc had some trouble parsing it.

-Documentation on how to fix this was scarce - everyone seemed to have a slightly different use case – so here's what we came up with after some trial and error runs with varias JSDoc keywords.
+Documentation on how to fix this was scarce - everyone seemed to have a slightly different use case – so here's what we came up with after some trial and error runs with various JSDoc keywords.

 Our Javascript looks like this: